Frequently Asked Questions

-Telehealth Recovery Network sessions with a Peer Support Professional are easy to access, safe and secure.
+Telehealth Recovery Network sessions with a Peer Recovery Professional are easy to access, safe and secure.
 Sessions can be video, or text based, depending on your comfort level.
 You can also initiate a video session and tun off the camera until you feel comfortable enough to turn it on.
-The Peer Support Professional will ask questions to get to know you, talk to you about wellness, and help you assess your own wellness and begin setting a wellness goal.
-The peer support professional will meet you where you are at and provide support based on your needs and preferences.
+The Peer Recovery Professional will ask questions to get to know you, talk to you about wellness, and help you assess your own wellness and begin setting a wellness goal.
+The Peer Recovery Professional will meet you where you are at and provide support based on your needs and preferences.

 What will ongoing sessions with a Peer Support Professional look like?

-Subsequent sessions with a Peer Support Professional will be tailored to meet your needs.
-In general, once you have established a helping relationship with a Peer Support Professional, you can expect that they will check in with you on your goals and ongoing issues, as well as follow up on any discussions from prior sessions.
+Subsequent sessions with a Peer Recovery Professional will be tailored to meet your needs.
+In general, once you have established a helping relationship with a Peer Recovery Professional, you can expect that they will check in with you on your goals and ongoing issues, as well as follow up on any discussions from prior sessions.
 Beyond those basics, all peer support sessions are up to you.

 What kind of topics can a peer talk about?

-Peer Support Professionals are equipped to talk about all aspects of life.
-A Peer Support Professional’s role is to support, listen, and coach.
+Peer Recovery Professionals are equipped to talk about all aspects of life.
+A Peer Recovery Professional’s role is to support, listen, and coach.
 These roles remain regardless of what type of issue you are having.
-Peer Support Professionals do not provide clinical services, give advice, or tell you what to do.
+Peer Recovery Professionals do not provide clinical services, give advice, or tell you what to do.
 They act as a guide as you navigate the complexities of life and/or recovery.

 How long until I see improvement after talking to a Peer Support Professional?